Sunday, November 24, 2024

 I also liked that when the chips were down near the story's climax, Randy followed her mother's instructions and fled to the sheriff's office so we didn't have a "young woman in danger" story.
 Crystal's own experience dealing with Steve near the end was scary enough!

-All that said, Crystal's prolonged solo agonizing and Steve's scary behavior got hard to watch towards the end of the film's 90 minutes, and it was long past time for Crystal to admit to Josh that she had a living husband.
+All that said, Crystal's prolonged solo agonizing and Steve's disturbing behavior got hard to watch towards the end of the film's 90 minutes, and it was long past time for Crystal to admit to Josh that she had a living husband.

 In the end, it was a film which had the potential to be much better, but I did find it worthwhile and enjoyed discovering it for the first time.
 This Dark Side of Cinema collection is definitely worth checking out - though I could honestly say that about all of the volumes in this ever-expanding series.